The universal six-functor formalism: Stability

 To prove base change and the projection formula for $D$, we use \Cref{sta:stabilization-generators}.
-Since all functors in sight preserve small colimits and commute with $\Sigma^{\infty-f}_\X$ \resp{$\Sigma^{\infty-f}_{\X'}$}, the base change and projection formula follow from their analogues for $C$.
+Since all functors in sight preserve small colimits and commute with the relevant `suspension' functors~$\Sigma^{\infty-X}_\X$ and $\Sigma^{\infty-n}_{X}$, the base change and projection formula follow from their analogues for~$C$.

 The commutativity of the upper square in~(\ref{eq:pb-pr-pt-LT}) follows as in \Cref{sta:pb-pr-localization}, once one notices that for each $\T$-stable pullback formalism $C$ and for each $s\in S$, the set $\pi_s^*[\T]\subset C(s)$ is the image of invertible objects $[\T]\subset C(\1{S})$ under the symmetric monoidal functor $\pi_s^*$ and hence consists entirely of invertible objects too.